EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 ## Forms

 Forms are a way to gather user input in HTML and can be created using the `<form>` tag.
-This tag is used to define a form and contains form elements such as text fields, checkboxes, radio buttons, and submit buttons.
+This tag is used to define a form and contains form elements such as text fields, check boxes, radio buttons, and submit buttons.

 ```html
 <form id="login-form">